Masala Herb

 Yet I would notice the smell during the Indian summer only, which is from April to June, and at that time the fields would be very much dry and anything but pretty.

-Anyway, in time I got to know that a local tradition involves in drying fish and prawns before the humid monsoon season kicks in.
+Anyway, in time I got to know that a local tradition involves drying fish and prawns before the humid monsoon season kicks in.

 Goans are massive fish eaters!

-Nearly every day fish is served for lunch with a load of rice or some chapatis, dal, fish curries, vegetable bhajis and sometimes even some spicy pickle.
+Nearly every day fish is served for lunch with a load of rice or some chapatis, dal, fish curries, vegetable bhajis, and sometimes even some spicy pickle.

 This is truly a fish country!

-But because fish would be still very much rare during the wet rains, people came up with a food innovation.
+But because fish would be still very much rare during the wet rains, people came up with food innovation.

 At the time when refrigerators and kitchen gadgets were a wonderful dream, people came up with curing techniques to preserve food for long rainy days.

-Vinegar, Chili, Turmeric and Garlic are some of the most powerful bacterial killers out there and people knew that they had to take advantage of such wonderful kitchen helpers.
+Vinegar, Chili, Turmeric, and Garlic are some of the most powerful bacterial killers out there and people knew that they had to take advantage of such wonderful kitchen helpers.

 Nowadays the Goan marinated Para fish pickle is mostly stored in covered glass jars and the paste is ground with handy kitchen gadgets instead of the laborious lengthy grinding of the spices from scratch.